Are you one of those weirdos who want to visit India? Welcome my friend!

 Opening times – 9 AM to 5:30 PM.
 Entry fee – free.

 THE HAUZ KHAS VILLAGE – where old meets new.
-Located in south Delhi this place is famous hangout spot for everyone.
-They say that most of Delhi’s top rated restaurants, cafes and bars are located in this area, as well as chic boutiques and weird shops makes it attractive to all shopaholics!
+Located in south Delhi this place is a famous hangout spot for everyone.
+They say that most of Delhi’s top-rated restaurants, cafes and bars are located in this area, as well as chic boutiques and weird shops making it attractive to all shopaholics!

 1 day in Agra

-Walking on the streets of Agra will definitely take you back in time as it was founded in 16th century by Muslim ruler Sultan Sikandar Lodi and belonged to Delhi Sultanate.
-Later in years Agra was made as a capital of Mughal Empire and as the center of Empire art, commerce and religion was blooming at its finest creating the shapes that we see today.
+Walking on the streets of Agra will definitely take you back in time as it was founded in the 16th century by Muslim ruler Sultan Sikandar Lodi and belonged to Delhi Sultanate.
+Later in years, Agra was made the capital of the Mughal Empire and as the centre of the Empire art, commerce and religion was blooming at their finest creating the shapes that we see today.

 How to spend your time in Agra:

-NOTE – there are strict rules of visiting Taj Mahal and prohibited items you can’t take inside with you.
+NOTE – there are strict rules for visiting the Taj Mahal and prohibited items you can’t take inside with you.
 Read about it here.

 Entry ticket price for foreigners – 1100 INR (~12£, ~13 Eur, ~15$).

 AGRA FORT – is another place worth visiting.
-This fort was the main residency for Mughal Dynasty emperors.
+This fort was the main residence of Mughal Dynasty emperors.
 This red sandstone fort construction started in 1565 and it took around 8 years to finish it.
 Many structures were added later by other Mughal emperors.